smileyborg/TableViewCellWithAutoLayoutiOS8/README.md

-TableViewCellWithAutoLayout
+TableViewCellWithAutoLayoutiOS8
 ===========================

-Demonstration of using Auto Layout in UITableViewCell to achieve dynamic layouts with variable row heights.
-This project requires Xcode 5 and iOS 7, and is a universal app that will run on iPhone and iPad.
+Sample project demonstrating self-sizing table view cells in iOS 8, using Auto Layout in UITableViewCell to achieve dynamic layouts with variable row heights.
+This project requires Xcode 6 and iOS 8, and is a universal app that will run on iPhone and iPad.

 This sample project displays a table view with cells that each contain a single-line title label and a multi-line body label (each cell's body label displays a random number of lorem ipsum words).